comworkio/comwork-cloud-wiki/README.md

 It allows us to provide cloud SaaS services like [code](./code.md) or [wpaas](./wpaas.md) in a "IaC" (infrastructure as code) way: you'll get access to a private [comwork gitlab](https://gitlab.comwork.io) repository that contains ansible roles and playbooks you'll be able to maintain.
 The modification on this repositories will automatically be applied in your instances.

-The instances are hosted on Scaleway or OVH for now (we intend to propose even more cloud providers in the future).
+The instances are hosted on [Scaleway](https://www.scaleway.com) or [OVHCloud](https://www.ovhcloud.com) for now.
+Those two are really beautiful European 🇪🇺 cloud providers and we intend to propose even more cloud providers in the future).

 ![cloud_bg](./img/cloud_bg.png)